RobertLucey/via/README.md

-# Bike
+# Via

-Road quality assessment from cycling around, tools to analyse data collected from the android app https://github.com/RobertLucey/road-quality-aggregator
+Road quality assessment from cycling / driving / bussin around, tools to analyse data collected from the android app https://github.com/RobertLucey/road-quality-aggregator

 All uploaded data is public and no accounts required.
 Neat privacy to make it very difficult / impossible (depending on your settings and how many trips have been taken in the area) to find the route of an individual journey as well as its origin / destination

-Also I'm going to rename this at some point for obvious reasons

 ## Usage